FAQs

 Do you accept part-time students?

 We are happy to accept applications from part-time students.
 We understand that some families want to continue homeschooling on their own some days and would benefit from the option of attending our classroom the other half of the time.
+More information about becoming a part-time student and attending our drop-in classes can be found here.

 Do you accept online-only students?